aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/dynamic-stock-charts-powerpoint-aspose-slides-java/_index.md

    }
    ```

-### Add Stock Chart to Slide
+### Add stock chart to slide
 #### Overview
+Insert a Stock chart onto the first slide of the presentation.

-This step involves adding a stock chart to your presentation's first slide.
+The `Chart` class represents a chart shape that can be added to a slide.

-3. **Add the Chart**:
+#### Direct answer
+You add a stock chart by calling `slide.getShapes().addChart(ChartType.Stock, x, y, width, height)`.
+This creates a chart object that you can immediately manipulate.

    ```java
    import com.aspose.slides.IChart;
    import com.aspose.slides.ChartType;